sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-04-11-HTB-LaCasaDePapel.md

 ```

-The ftp connection seems to hang...so I open another terminal tab and try to connect to port 6200
+The ftp connection hangs; I open another terminal tab and try to connect to port 6200

 ```
 nc -nv 10.10.10.131 6200